nrfconnect/sdk-nrf/include/bluetooth/mesh/gen_ponoff.rst

 The Generic Power OnOff models allow remote control of the power up behavior on a mesh device.

-There are two Generic Power OnOff models:
+The following Generic Power OnOff models are supported:

 .. toctree::
    :maxdepth: 1